Nathan Granner: Select Performances

 In 2007 Granner/Bledsoe performed in Perm, Russia for the "Diaghilev Seasons Festival."

 In 2008 Nathan Granner co-founded KCMetropolis.org; Kansas City's Journal of the Arts a weekly online magazine.

 In 2011 Granner Artistic Directed and performed in "Homecoming, an Evening with Virgil T," the first national PBS taping at the Kauffman Center for the Performing Arts.

 In 2011-2012 Granner produced The American Tenors national tour for Nashville-based tour company Live on Stage.

 In 2012 he co-founded Gulley/Granner an operatic tenor duo.

-In 2014 he will perform the tenor roles in Astor Piazzolla's tango operita "Maria de Buenos Aires" in Szczecin, Poland.
+In 2014 he performed the tenor roles in Astor Piazzolla's tango operita Maria de Buenos Aires in Szczecin, Poland.

-In 2017 he performed as The Magician in Long Beach Opera's "The Consul."
+In 2017 he performed as The Magician in Long Beach Opera's The Consul.

-In 2018 he will perform as Dr. Morel in Long Beach Opera's "The Invention of Morel.
+In 2018 he performed as Dr. Morel in Long Beach Opera's The Invention of Morel.